Code-Institute-Submissions/Irish-Music-Vault/README.md

 # Design
 ## Fonts
-The site uses two fonts.
+The site uses three fonts.
-1. For the main text on the site within paragraphs and the copyright, Cormorant Garamond is used and taken from Google Fonts.
+1. For the main text on the site within paragraphs and the copyright, Yrsa is used and taken from Google Fonts.
-2. For headings and the site logo text, Comfortaa is used and taken from Gogle fonts.
+2. For the sites logo text in the navbar, Bebas Neue is used and taken from Google fonts.
+3. For page headers, the Lobster font is used and taken from Google fonts.

 ## Color palette
-1. The bar, footer
+The main colours of the site are variations of green.
+To contrast with this, I used mainly black as well as red and blue for the search bar buttons and edit/delete buttons.
+* #e8f5e9, a light green, was used as the sites background colour.
+* #00695c, was used for the album card background.
+* Black, a Materialize class, was used for the background of the navbar/footer.
+* Green, a Materialize class, was used to contrast the black background of the navbar/footer
+* The materialize classes blue lighten-3 and red lighten-3 were used for the search bar buttons as well as the edit/delete buttons.

 # Technologies Used
 1. MongoDB was used as a database for holding any data related to the site.